 The title Close to the Sun is a clear reference to the myth of Icaro, but it is not in the sun and in the light that wants to aim this game, but to pinch the deepest strings of our fear.
 The tension is palpable and always present throughout the duration of the game, with a clever play of highs and lows and a mix of heart-pounding moments and other very slow created ad hoc to stress the player.
 It's all a question of balance

 The setting is phenomenal, and although the variety of environments is not majestic, it still manages to make us feel totally out of place.
 Living the whole experience on a ship, however spacious, gives a claustrophobia that always keeps the player on his toes: where can one take refuge?
 The rooms, the furnishings and all the details seem to be clearly inspired Bioshockesca.
 The developers also remember that the heart of the game is based on titles such as Sum, Outlast e Firewatch, drawing heavily from some of their winning mechanics and exploiting them wisely.
-The only comment that I feel I have to do concerns the movement system combined with the vastness of the environments: certainly on the game design front a little more effort could have been made, in fact the search for certain objects necessary for the continuation in the chapter is tedious.
+The only comment that I feel I have to do concerns the movement system combined with the vastness of the environments: certainly on the game design front a little more effort could have been made, in fact it is tedious to search for certain objects necessary for the continuation in the chapter.
 Big flaw of the movement system is in fact its excessive woodiness and slowness, you could in fact run into problems if, like myself, you have no memory and you have to retrace dozens of times the same corridors, losing you to find the clue you had missed.
 It's not fun to go around in circles.

 At the level graphic the game defends itself well showing a particularly inspired and characterizing color palette, aided also by very well made light and particle effects, thanks to theUnreal Engine holding the work.